sageil/ansiblewithdocker/README.md

 `curl -fsSL https://get.docker.com -o get-docker.sh
  sudo sh get-docker.sh`

- ## Using createinfra.sh:
+ ## Using createinfra.sh on Windows and WSL:
  1. Ensure the script has execution permission set for the user. if it's not set, set it using `sudo chmod u+x createinfra.sh`
+ 2. Install Ansible on WSL using `sudo apt get install ansible`
- 2. To create the infrastructure, run ./createinfra.sh -create x where x is the number of containers you want created
+ 3. To create the infrastructure, run ./createinfra.sh -create x where x is the number of containers you want created
- 3. After creating the infrastructure, the script will create a playbooks directory with the inventory file `inventory`
+ 4. After creating the infrastructure, the script will create a playbooks directory with the inventory file `inventory`
- 4. to verify the created invenory, run `ansible all -i playbooks/inventory -m ping`
+ 5. To verify the created invenory, run `ansible all -i playbooks/inventory -m ping`
- 5. To delete the created inventory and start fresh, run `./createinfra.sh -delete` the delete the playbooks directory using `rm -rf playbooks`
+ 6. To delete the created inventory and start fresh, run `./createinfra.sh -delete` the delete the playbooks directory using `rm -rf playbooks`

+## using createinfra.sh on Linux:
+1. Install Ansible
+2. Install docker
+3. clone the repo
+4. Set execution permission on createinfra.sh `sudo chmod u+x createinfra.sh`
+5. Excute the script and create containers using `./createingfra.sh -create 5`

+#Note: This script assumes the logged in user is a member of the docker group. to add the user, use `sudo usermod -aG docker $USER`

 To run the one or more of the containers manually, run the following